BatchClayderman/ForestAdvisor/README.md

 ### UWC

-Parts of codes from the UWC are contained.
+Some codes from the UWC are contained.
 Please visit [https://github.com/BatchClayderman/UWC](https://github.com/BatchClayderman/UWC) for details.

 ### Bert